adnan179/nextjs_weather_app/README.md

-# Howdy developers community!!

-A simple Weather app using next js and openweathermap API!!!
+# A simple Weather app using next js and openweathermap API!!!
 ## Website Preview:

 # Starting page with the defualt background and search bar